dorsal-lab/opentelemetry-c-demo/README.md

 Script done on 2022-12-25 22:30:53+00:00 [COMMAND_EXIT_CODE="0"]
 ```

-To view and analyse ctf traces, you can use the [otel replayer](https://github.com/augustinsangam/otel-replayer) to send each hosts telemetry data to observability backend like Jaeger and Prometheus.
+To view and analyze CTF traces, you can use the [otel-replayer project](https://github.com/augustinsangam/otel-replayer) to send each host's telemetry data to observability backends like Jaeger and Prometheus.